The Daring Gourmet

 pouring extract into brown glass jars

-Should I Add the Vanilla Beans to the Jars of My Finished Extract?
+Should I Add the Vanilla Beans to the Final Jars?

 Something I like to do is trim the vanilla beans to the height of the small bottles and add two pieces in the 2-ounce jars and 4 pieces in the 4-ounce jars.
 That means the extract will continue to increase in flavor as it sits.

-Plus it just looks neat for anyone you’re giving these jars to – it looks high quality and professional.
+Plus it just looks neat for anyone you’re giving these jars to; it looks high end and professional.

 But you can also use those extracted vanilla beans for another delicious purpose….keep reading below…..